tidepool-org/datica-policies-jamdocs/docs/policies.md

 * A brief description of what happened, including the date of the breach and the date of the discovery of the breach, if known;
 * A description of the types of personal information that were involved in the breach (such as whether full name, national identifier, date of birth, home address, account number, diagnosis, disability code or other types of information were involved), if known;
 * A description of the likely consequences of the breach.
-* A brief description of what Datica is doing to investigate the breach, to mitigate harm to individuals and to protect against further breaches.
+* A brief description of what Tidepool is doing to investigate the breach, to mitigate harm to individuals and to protect against further breaches.
-* Contact procedures for Datica’s GDPR Data Protection Officer and its representative in the Union.
+* Contact procedures for Tidepool’s GDPR Data Protection Officer and its representative in the Union.

 5. Methods of Notification: The appropriate supervisory authority will be notified via email and phone.